jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 ### Back to the progressive mindset

-When I became a web developer there were two terms which got repeated pretty often, like mantras to have present every time you were building something.
+When I became a web developer, there were two terms which got repeated pretty often, like mantras to have present every time you were building something.

 One was _graceful degradation_, a concept in computing and electronic systems where they are still useful or functional even if some parts are not working correctly or have been removed.